BREAKING NEWS

 Article continues below advertisement

 “We’re sitting here over two years out after the death of this little boy, the condition of that room, the way he died, the manner in which he died, everything she took from him and you saw it again today, there hasn’t been a single tear of remorse for Maxwell.
 For herself, yes, for him, none.
 I think we have as good of an outcome as we can get, but it’s not justice.
-There is no justice in this, there’s no bringing this child back, there’s no undoing what occurred,” said District Attorney Pier Hess Graf to the jury, according to ABC 27.
+There is no justice in this, there’s no bringing this child back, there’s no undoing what occurred,” District Attorney Pier Hess Graf to the jury in June 2022, according to ABC 27.

 MORE ON: